Learn how to back up your company file in QuickBooks Desktop for Mac.

 - Automatically back up company files when closing: Choose if you’d like to back up your files when you close QuickBooks.

 - Save backup files in: Choose where you’d like QuickBooks to back up your files.
-We recommend you use a different drive or machine, so if there’s ever a problem you’ll still be able to access your backup.
+We recommend you use a different drive or machine and save it locally, so if there’s ever a problem you’ll still be able to access your backup.

 - Overwrite last backup: Choose if you want QuickBooks to overwrite your last backup file.
 This means, you'll only have your most recent backup stored.